 Tadpole is a significant phase of tree frog metamorphosis.
 Tree frog breeding includes the maintenance of each stage of tree frog metamorphosis.
 Hence, feeding plays a major role to keep the tadpoles healthy.

-You can feed vegetables like broccoli, lettuce, carrots, spinach to your tree frog tadpoles.
+You can feed vegetables like broccoli, lettuce, carrots, and spinach to your tree frog tadpoles.
 But, you’ve to make these foods boiled after properly rinsing and cooling them down.
 Also, you can feed properly grinned fish food.

 When the tree frog tadpoles become froglets, you can feed insects, larvae worms, crickets, wingless fruit flies, etc.